Vshah-1/ItemInventory/README.md

 I also struggled with certain parts of Spring Boot Testing, and implementing a database, as I was not up to date with the learning for that module.
 These areas I had to catch my learning up first, and implement as I went along, which slowed down my progress.

-Possible improvements for future revisions of the project
+Possible improvements for future revisions of the project:

 I created an item inventory project, with the main goal of ultimately referencing item effects, from a database which holds commonly recurring items in a dungeon crawler type game.